Myles Straw Player Props: Guardians vs. Red Sox

 Myles Straw At The Plate

+- In 58 games played this season, he has not gone deep.

-- In eight games this year (14.0%), Straw has picked up an RBI, including two games with multiple runs batted in.
+- In eight games this season (13.8%), Straw has picked up an RBI, including two games with multiple runs batted in.

+- In 18 of 58 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.